BlenderHQ/path_tool/README.md

 * Fixed incomplete selection of mesh elements when working with edges.
 The reason was the absence of one of the mesh update calls.

 * Removed the "Default presets" option from the preferences.
-Added a completely new system of preferences.
+Added a completely new system of presets.
 The new system is more maintainable and native to Blender.
+Appearance presets have also been added.

 ## Version 3.2.0